talhavawda/student-lab-sectioning/ifs-solver/Readme.md

  of this course (even though there is ample  available space and no time overlaps in the other labs of this course for this student to be allocated to)
  - i.e. the course request will remain unallocated (Refer to 2021-Sem2-CAES-Wvl's initial solution)

-TODO: new updated input data XML file should not replace old one - create separate ones for each modified Students file
+[Done] TODO: new updated input data XML file should not replace old one - create separate ones for each modified Students file

-TODO: Create a Main.py script where we can set the name of the problem instance in one place, and which lets us choose which of the other script's we'd like to run, and can pass in the name of the problem instance to their main methods

 TODO: talk about code I changed specifically for the experimentation process
     - also the code in Main.java - to determine which configuration file i should use